Pen-y-Fan/lumen-api-using-tdd/APIs in Lumen Using TDD.md

 - from app\\**User.php** to app\\**Product.php**
   - Rename and class **Product**
-  - Remove the authentacable and tratests etc.
+  - Remove the the traits

 ```php
 <?php